-CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $48 ext{ of } 70$
+CURRENT GOOD MANUFACTURING PRACTICE GUIDELINES FOR FOOD AND FOOD PRODUCTS (REVISED) Page $49 ext{ of } 70$

-- i.
-Team members and their responsibilities Should be clearly identified as part of the HACCP plan.
-The entire team should be involved in the development, final approval, and subsequent reviews of the plan. - ii.
-Documented team meetings should occur at least annually to assess HACCP records and issues.
-The team should assess all deviations, documentation errors, corrective actions, and assure that corrective actions are monitored for effectiveness. - b.
-The intended use of the product should be determined and should be based on the expected uses of the product by the end user or consumer. - c.
+- c.
 The HACCP Team should construct a clear and easy to understand process flow diagram for each HACCP plan. - i.
 The process flow diagram should outline each step involved in the process that is directly under the control of the establishment.
 The diagram Should indicate the ingredient and material categories used in all preparation steps, all equipment used, blending steps, processing steps, rework and returned products, packaging materials, packaging equipment and the steps preceding and following the process.
 The same flow diagram may be used for a number of products that are manufactured using similar processing steps. - ii.
 The process flow diagram should remain current. - iii.
 Once CCPs (Critical Control Points) have been determined, they should be clearly identified on the flow diagram and numbered to correspond with the Hazard Analysis and CCP records and documentation. - d.
 The HACCP team should perform and document an on-site review of the operation to verify the accuracy and completeness of the process flow diagram during all stages and hours of operation.
 Modifications should be documented on the flow diagram, as necessary.